The Deer Hunter: Coda of "God Bless America"

 The final scene in which all the main characters gather and sing "God Bless America" became a subject of heated debate among critics when the film was released.
-It raised the question of whether this conclusion was meant ironically or not – "as a critique of patriotism or a paean to it".
+It raised the question of whether this conclusion was meant ironically or not—"as a critique of patriotism or a paean to it".
+Cimino later spoke of his intentions for the scene: